crispinprojects/talkcalendar/README.md

 * calendar styling: event colour user choice (see note below)
 * calendar styling: public holiday calendar colour
 * GTK desktop distro testing (ongoing see below)
+* bug testing (ongoing)
+* compile test with GTK 4.12 (now in the Ubuntu 23.10 package respositories)
 * packaging

 ### GTK4 Deprecating Classes

 GTK have announced that they are [deprecating a number of GTK4 classes](https://blog.gtk.org/2022/10/30/on-deprecations/) as an early outlook at changes that will appear in the next major release that will break API compatibility.
-The full list of depreciated classes can be found in the list of [GTK4 api classes](https://docs.gtk.org/gtk4/#classes) and generally listed as GTK4.10 depreciations.
-Most current Linux distributions are using GTK4.6.
-Talk Calendar had been using a number of these classes and so recent work has involved going through the source code line-by-line removing class functions that will be depreciated.
+The full list of depreciated classes can be found in the list of [GTK4 api classes](https://docs.gtk.org/gtk4/#classes) and generally listed as GTK4.10 or GTK4.12 depreciations.
+Most current Linux distributions are using GTK4.8.
+Talking Calendar had been using a number of these classes and so recent work has involved going through the source code line-by-line removing class functions that will be depreciated.

 GTK developers are planning the [GTK5](https://www.phoronix.com/news/GTK5-Likely-After-GTK-4.12) toolkit discussing making it a Wayland only [release](https://www.phoronix.com/news/GTK5-Might-Drop-X11).

 ### Calendar Style

-Currently, Talk Calendar uses Pango attributes and markup for adding some style to the calendar.
+Currently, Talking Calendar uses Pango attributes and markup for adding some style to the calendar.
 Pango is the text layout system used by GDK and GTK.

 The platform library [libadwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/style-classes.html) used by GNOME desktops uses style classes such as “title-1”, "title-2", and “dim-label” etc. which can be used by GTK4 applications with the gtk_widget_add_css_class() function.
 An example is shown below.